 Again Horotec and Bergeon make excellent movement holders.

-Some specialty branded watches have their own movement holders so look out for lots of other weird and wonderful shapes including ones made from bamboo but either way a movement holder should be part of your watch repair kit.
+Some speciality branded watches have their own movement holders so look out for lots of other weird and wonderful shapes including ones made from bamboo.
+Either way, a movement holder should be part of your watch repair kit.

 7. Parts Container

 When I first started watch repair I didn't use a dedicated parts container but now I can really see the benefit of using one.

 Part containers enable you to separate the various parts of the watch as you disassemble and reassemble the parts.
 But more importantly, they should have a cover which prevents any dust or debris from landing on the watch parts or small items after they have been removed and cleaned.